GameSoundCon Game Audio Industry Survey 2017

 The Results are in..

-Our survey ran from May 15 to July 30, 2016 and was promoted heavily via social media and other game or music industry web sites.
-We received 587 responses.
+Our survey ran from June 15 to July 30, 2017 and was promoted heavily via social media and other game or music industry web sites.
+We received 464 usable responses from all around the world.
+Monetery values have been converted to USD.

 Thank you to the Game Audio Network Guild for their assistance with the GameSoundCon Game Audio Industry Survey